SteveJM/Bash-Intro/Exercise3.md

     Using tar like this to tar up groups of files, verify the contents are as expected and then to extract them again provides us with a simple means of preserving some files, perhaps as a local backup, or to copy to another computer or thumb-drive.

 ----
 That completes this exercise.
-You may wish to further experiment with the 'ls', 'cp', 'cat' and 'rm' commands to make sure that you inderstand them.
+You may wish to further experiment with the 'find', 'grep' and 'tar' commands to make sure that you inderstand them.